baratgabor/Unity3D-SoundManager/README.md

   - Playing a 'sound type' **at a given world position**:

-     `SoundManager.Instance.PlaySound(GameSound.Rocket, transform.position);`
+     `SoundManager.Instance.PlaySoundPositioned(GameSound.Rocket, transform.position);`

   - Playing a 'sound type' **at a given world position**, by **overriding pitch and volume** with a multiplier (obviously you can leave out the parameter names :) ):

-     `SoundManager.Instance.PlaySound(GameSound.Rocket, transform.position, volumeMultiplier: 0.5f, pitchMultiplier: 0.6f);`
+     `SoundManager.Instance.PlaySoundPositioned(GameSound.Rocket, volumeMultiplier: 0.5f, pitchMultiplier: 0.6f, transform.position);`

   - Playing a 'sound type' **at a given world position**, by **overriding pitch and volume** with a multiplier, and setting a **callback to be invoked when the sound playback finishes** (where *DoAfterPlayback* is a void parameterless method):

-     `SoundManager.Instance.PlaySound(GameSound.Rocket, transform.position, volumeMultiplier: 0.5f, pitchMultiplier: 0.6f, DoAfterPlayback);`
+     `SoundManager.Instance.PlaySoundPositioned(GameSound.Rocket, volumeMultiplier: 0.5f, pitchMultiplier: 0.6f, transform.position, DoAfterPlayback);`

      (The new `Transform` tracking playback is similarly simple, so I'm not including those examples.)

 *(Note that the callback shown is obviously available as an optional parameter on all of the method overloads, not just on the longest.
-Also note that there is an overload for setting pitch and volume override without having to specify a `Vector3`.)*
+Also note that there is an overload for setting pitch and volume override for the simple `PlaySound()` method too.)*

 ## Setup